Incentivizing Reasoning for Advanced Instruction-Following of Large Language Models: Introduction

-\begin{itemize} \item We propose a systematic method to boost LLMs under complex instructions via self-evolving instruction synthesis and reasoning-driven reinforcement learning. \item We advance the RL to incentivize reasoning for complex instructions by addressing the superficial reasoning nature.
-To the best of our knowledge, our work is the \textbf{pioneer} that de-mystifies the recipe behind the cultivation of reasoning under complex instructions. \item We validate our effectiveness on \textbf{seven} comprehensive benchmarks along with extensive generalization studies across model families, sizes, and cold/warm-start reasoners. \end{itemize}
+\begin{itemize} \item We propose a systematic method to boost LLMs under complex instructions via LLM-based evolving for instruction synthesis and reasoning-driven reinforcement learning. \item We advance the RL to incentivize reasoning for complex instructions by addressing the superficial reasoning nature.
+To the best of our knowledge, our work is the \textbf{pioneer} that de-mystifies the recipe behind the cultivation of reasoning under complex instructions. \item We validate our effectiveness on \textbf{seven} comprehensive benchmarks along with extensive generalization studies across model families, sizes, cold/warm-start reasoners, and OOD constraints. \end{itemize}